Sierra Designs LT Strike 2

 Source: received it as a sample, freebie, or prize (Trailspace)

-A quality lightweight tent that performs pretty much like a heavier 2P dome tent but with a little lengthier set-up.
+A quality lightweight tent that performs pretty much like a heavier 2P dome tent, but with a little lengthier setup.
+The flat ceiling does have its pitfalls.

 - Quality compact poles